-- If any signs or symptoms lead you to feel concerned that a child may be being abused or neglected,) share these concerns with your Line manager; - With the Line manager, decide on a plan of action: - Ongoing observation of the child, noting any further concerns; - Discussion with other staff to gain any further information they may have; - Discussion with parents/carers to establish if there might be reasons for the child's behaviour /actions.
-An assessment will be made around whether the parent's explanation is "adequate" or "inadequate". - An assessment of risk to the child will be made using the KBSP threshold guidance see link below: - https://bristolsafeguarding.org/media/uldadqhj/threshold-guidance-kbsp-edit.pdf - Work with the child and parents/carers to reduce risk, this may be by offering a service through your setting or by referring to additional support externally. - If the Line manager is uncertain about whether the concern is reportable, they will contact the DSL for advice; - If concerns continue about the welfare of the child / young person, this information must be passed on to the Families in Focus team by the DSL only for and to agree whether a First Response referral should be made.
-Parents / carers should be informed unless you think this could put the child or yourself at risk; - If a First Response referral is made FR will assess the call and pass onto an appropriate agency.
-This will be Social Care (Level 3 Statutory Response) if it is a Child Protection issue or Families in Focus (Level 2 Escalating, Targeted support/Escalating Needs) if the concern is at a lower level but a multiagency response is needed.
-First Response may also signpost to other services or even ask WS to plan to support the child.
-(Level 1 Plus Additional support Universal Services); - If First Response has been contacted and they pass you to Children's' Social Care, they should let the DSL know that they are responding to what the DSL has told them.
-If the DSL has not heard from the Social Care team, it may be appropriate for the DSL to contact them to ensure that the details the DSL gave them have been taken into consideration and acted upon;
+- If any signs or symptoms lead you to feel concerned that a child/young person may be being abused or neglected, it is important that you record these using the setting's Concerns Form (recording what, when & where) and share these concerns with the DSL. - With the DSL, decide on a plan of action: - Ongoing observation of the child/young person, noting any further concerns. - Discussion with other staff to gain any further information they may have. - Discussion with parents/carers to establish if there might be reasons for the child's/young person's behaviour /actions. - Work with the child/young person and parents/carers to reduce risk, this may be by offering a service through your setting or by referring to additional support externally. - If you or the DSL are uncertain about whether the concern is reportable, call the Families in Focus Team for advice. - If you are still concerned about the welfare of the child / young person, this information must be passed on to First Response.
+Parents / carers should be informed unless you think this could put the child or yourself at risk. - First Response will assess the call/webform contact and pass you onto an appropriate agency.
+This will be Social Care (Level 4 Specialist, Statutory Response) if it is a Child

+Protection issue, or the child/young person is in need of another specialist service or Families in Focus (Level 3 Intensive support) where the children and families have multiple complex needs requiring intensive and co-ordinated support.